hashicorp/terraform/website/docs/modules/create.html.markdown

 It is sometimes useful to embed files within the module that aren't Terraform configuration files, such as a script to provision a resource or a file to upload.

 In these cases, you can't use a relative path, since paths in Terraform are generally relative to the working directory from which Terraform was executed.
-Instead, you want to use a module-relative path.
-To do this, you should use the [path interpolated variables](/docs/configuration/interpolation.html).
+Instead, use a module-relative path, by interpolating `path.module`:

 ```hcl
 resource "aws_instance" "server" {